yichenglin726/HW3a/README.md

 ## Target

-Create an artificial intelligence that searches in which table in the given pdf files has the desired information.
+Create an artificial intelligence that searching in which table in the given pdf files has the desired information.

 #### Input